RishabhDevbanshi/Hacktoberfest-2020-Emojipedia/README.md

 # Emojipedia

-A wikipedia of emojis.
-Yes! emojis too have meanings ! 😉
+A wikipedia of emojis and what they mean.

 # Description

-Ever saw an emoji and thought "Dude!
-What does this emoji mean?
-When can we use this one?"🤔.
-Well, no need to worry now, this EMOJIPEDIA will make your life easier then.
-It gives a brief description about different emojis, so that you need not be limited to those usual emojis and can easily find a perfect emoji for yout imperfect situation😄.
+Ever had that moment where you wondered, 'what on earth is that emoji'? 🤔 Yeah, us too.
+But with Emojipedia, you get a brief description about different emojis.
+You'll no longer be limited to the run-of-the-mill emojis, and will easily find the perfect fit.
+Self-expression couldn't get easier. 😄

 # Contributing

 1. Fork this repository.
 2. Clone it to your local computer using <strong>git clone</strong> command.
-3. Install all dependencies using <strong>npm install</strong>
+3. Install all dependencies using <strong>npm install</strong>.
 4. Make required changes and improvements.
-5. Make a pull request .
+5. Make a pull request.

-<h5>Don't forget to give this repository a STAR.⭐</h5>
+<h5>Don't forget to give this repository a star! ⭐</h5>

 # Feel Free to open a issue

 <ul>
-  <li>Have some errors or bugs</li>
+  <li>If you find errors or bugs.</li>
-  <li>Something is not rendering properly</li>
+  <li>Something isn't rendering properly.</li>
-  <li>Have any more idea to contribute and make it better</li>
+  <li>Have an idea to contribute to the project.</li>
 </ul>
-<h2>All feedbacks and suggestions are welcome!
+<h2>All feedback and suggestions are welcome!
 Everyone can contribute toward this project.
 Just <strong>FORK</strong> and make a <strong>PR</strong>.</h2>